mmorandi/MBDyn-web/Team.md

 * Paolo Mantegazza

   initiated the project in the early 1990s.
-He worked on prototyping the F77 version of the software, called **MBDin**, which was sort of a proof-of-concept implementation.
-He is now the honorary team leader.
+He worked on prototyping the F77 version of the software, called **MBDin**, which served as a proof-of-concept implementation.
+From then on, he remained the honorary team leader until his passing in November 2024.
+He will be deeply missed.

 * Massimiliano Lanz

   coordinated many rotorcraft analysis developments.